Hiwonder-docs/PuppyPi/source/docs/20_slam_mapping.md

 roslaunch puppy_slam karto.launch
 ```

 (5) Open the virtual machine and open the terminal.
-Then input command **"rosparam set /puppy_control/joint_state_pub_topic true"** and press Enter to enable the node to display URDF model.
+Then input command and press Enter to enable the node to display URDF model.

 ```bash
 rosparam set /puppy_control/joint_state_pub_topic true
 ```

-(6) Enter command **"roslaunch puppy_description rviz_with_urdf.launch"** and press Enter to open the tool to view mapping process.
+(6) Enter command and press Enter to open the tool to view mapping process.

 ```bash
 roslaunch puppy_description rviz_with_urdf.launch